 Pursuant to art.
-23 of the Articles of Association, with the approval of the Board of Directors, the members of the Executive Committee may have the following other functions in the superior management or administrative bodies of legal entities obliged to register themselves in a Swiss commercial register or a foreign equivalent thereof:
+23 of the Articles of Association, with the approval of the Board of Directors, the members of the Executive Committee may have the following comparable functions at other companies with an economic purpose (including their group):

 - up to one (1) mandate as member of the board of directors or any other superior management or administrative body of listed companies; and, in addition - up to five (5) mandates as member of the board of directors or any other superior management or administrative body of other legal entities that do not meet the above mentioned criteria.